-Given such a 3-parameter family of curves \mathcal{F} , one defines null cones whose rulings consist of the curves that are tangent to a fixed line at a fixed point.
+Given such a three-parameter family of curves \mathcal{F} , one defines null cones whose rulings consist of the curves that are tangent to a fixed line at a fixed point.
 A smooth plane curve defines an associated curve in \mathcal{F} , and it is still true that this associated curve is null.
 However, for a general family \mathcal{F} , these cones may fail to be quadratic.

-The families \mathcal{F} for which the nullity condition is quadratic, and hence defines a conformal Lorentzian metric on \mathcal{F} , are characterized by a complicated non-linear PDE on the function F(x, y, y', y'') that defines this family.
-This condition was studied by K. Wünschmann [18] and later by É. Cartan [5] and S.S.
-Chern [6, 7], using the method of equivalence.
-For recent presentations of this deep result see [12, 14].
+The families \mathcal{F} for which the nullity condition is quadratic, and hence defines a conformal Lorentzian metric on \mathcal{F} , are characterized by a complicated nonlinear partial differential equation on the function F(x, y, y', y'') that defines this family.
+This condition was studied by Karl Wünschmann [18, pp. 6-13] and later by Élie Cartan [5] and Shiing-Shen Chern [6, 7], using the method of equivalence.
+For recent presentations of this deep result, see [12, 14].

-We end with the observation that the Tait-Knesser and 4 vertex theorems for Kepler conics (Theorems 3.1 and 3.3) can be derived from their Euclidean analogues via projective duality.
+We end with the observation that the Tait-Knesser and four-vertex theorems for Kepler conics (Theorems 11 and 13) can be derived from their Euclidean analogues via projective duality.
 Here is a sketch (more details will appear in [4]).
-The equation ax + by = 1 associates to a point in the ab plane a line in the xy plane and vice versa.
-To a curve C in one plane corresponds its dual curve C^ in the other plane, whose points parametrize the lines tangent to C. One then shows that the dual of a Kepler conic is a circle and that duality preserves nesting and order of contacts of curves.
-It follows that the dual of the osculating Kepler conic to C is the osculating circle to C^ and the same holds for hyperosculating conics.
-Thus duality interchanges Euclidean and Keplerian vertices, reducing the Kepler version of the Tait-Knesser and 4 vertex theorems to their Euclidean analogues.
+The equation ax + by = 1 associates to a point in the ab-plane a line in the xy-plane and vice versa.
+To a curve C in one plane corresponds its dual curve C^{} in the other plane, whose points parameterize the lines tangent to C. One then shows that the dual of a Kepler conic is a circle and that duality preserves nesting and order of contacts of curves.
+It follows that the dual of the osculating

+Kepler conic to C is the osculating circle to C^ , and the same holds for hyperosculating conics.
+Thus duality interchanges Euclidean and Keplerian vertices, reducing the Kepler version of the Tait-Knesser and four-vertex theorems to their Euclidean analogues.